kparc/kcc/README.md

                      /~x is 'not': boolean ¬x, non-0 turns 0, all 0 turn 1

- mask:~:\cmp         /explicit 'not' scan: returns cmp and negation of cmp mask
+ mask:~\cmp          /monadic 'not' scan:  returns cmp and negation of cmp mask
 0 1 1 0
 1 0 0 1
                      /&x is 'where': return indices of x where x are not 0

- idx:&:'mask         /explicit 'where' each: apply 'where' to each of mask idx
+idx:&'mask           /monadic 'where' each:  apply 'where' to each of mask idx
 1 2                  /mask[0] has 1s at indices 1 and 2
 0 3                  /mask[1] has 1s at indices 0 and 3

  pts:x@idx           /dyadic @ is 'index': elements of x at indices in idx pts
-0 1                  /list of items in x less than pivot rnd 4 2                  /list of items in x greater or equal to pivot rnd
+0 1                  /list of items in x less than random pivot rnd 4 2                  /list of items in x greater or equal to pivot rnd

- pts:x@&:'~:\x<*1?x  /"partition x by pivot: items < rnd and items >= rnd"
+ pts:x@&'~\:x<*1?x   /"partition x by pivot: items < rnd and items >= rnd"

- x:f'pts             /adverb each: apply f to each partition, recurse down
+ x:f'pts             /adverb each: apply f to each partition (recurse down)

  ,/x                 /,/ is 'raze': unnest aka flatten a vector of vectors ,/(1 2 3;4 5 6)     /in other words, raze flattens first level of nesting 1 2 3 4 5 6
 ```

-Note that it is the first time we have seen [rank override](#explicit-monadics) in action.
-In both cases, explicit monadics are passed to an adverb — and this is a very typical use case.
+~~Note that it is the first time we have seen [rank override](#explicit-monadics) in action.
+In both cases, explicit monadics are passed to an adverb — and this is a very typical use case.~~  *** WIP ** we need a good explanation how explicit monadics are no longer needed

 Now that we know what every specific part does, we can zoom out and see the big picture.
 Feel free to use the interpreter to play around and test your ideas.